wfahren/OpenVPN/README.md

 This also confirms the DSL link MTU is 1492 bytes
 1432 VPN inner MTU + 52 OpenVPN + 8 PPoE = 1492 bytes

-Which a standard PPoE MTU size.
+Which is a common PPoE MTU size.
 1500 Ethernet MTU - 8 PPoE overhead = 1492 bytes.

 * * *